nickjiang2378/test-time-registers/README.md

 ### Adding New Models

-To study ViTs beyond CLIP and DINOv2, we recommend creating a new environment to avoid dependency conflicts with DINOv2 and CLIP.
-Our method primarily requires a modern version of Pytorch (see `shared/requirements.txt`).
-Copy the new model's code into this repo (similar to what's done with CLIP and DINOv2), and create two additional files in the new model's folder:
+To study ViTs beyond CLIP and DINOv2, we recommend creating a new environment to avoid dependency conflicts with DINOv2 and CLIP.Copy the new model's code into this repo (similar to what's done with CLIP and DINOv2), and create two additional files in the new model's folder:
 1. `custom_hook_manager.py`: initialize a subclass of the `HookManager` class in `shared/hook_manager.py` and fill out the abstract methods, which tell us how to hook into important model components like the MLP, attention heads, etc. See `dinov2/dinov2_hook_manager.py` for an example.
 2. `custom_state.py`: create a `load_model_state` function that loads in a model based on a config (to specify size, etc.), instantiates the hook manager, and returns metadata like number of layers.
 See `dinov2/dinov2_state.py` for an example.